 - Nanoscale characterisation of nitride semiconductor thin films using EBSD, ECCI, CL and EBIC.

-- Trager-Cowan, Carol (Principal Investigator) Gray, Alison (Co-investigator) Hourahine, Benjamin (Co-investigator)
+- Trager-Cowan, Carol (Principal Investigator) Gray, Alison (Co-investigator) Hourahine, Ben (Co-investigator)

 - "The aim of this project is to produce a step change in the performance of the scanning electron microscopy techniques of electron backscatter diffraction (EBSD), and electron channelling contrast imaging (ECCI), and exploit these relatively new techniques together with cathodoluminescence imaging (CL) and electron beam induced current (EBIC) for the characterisation and hence the improvement of nitride semiconductor thin films.
 Such materials are used in the manufacture of UV/blue laser diodes, UV/visible LEDs and white LEDs.
 Nitride laser diodes are presently dictating the development of next generation DVDs and developments in printing and colour copying.
 Present applications of nitride LEDs extend from street lighting, to back lighting in mobile phones, to traffic lights.
 Future use of nitride-based LEDs promises to revolutionise lighting in the home and office.
 Nitrides are also being developed for the production of high frequency, high power electronic devices.